Dev-Reddy/JobsDen/README.md

 2. **Applicant Model**:

-   - All applicants for various jobs are stored with their name, number, email and resume by creating a separate Applicant Model.
+   - All applicants for various jobs are stored with their name, number, email, and resume by creating a separate Applicant Model.

 3. **Pagination**: